nbittich/app-burgernabije-besluitendatabank/README.md

 ### Bestuursorganen Report

-The report is generated every day at 23:00.
+The report is generated every Sunday at 23:00.
 The report is available at `/download-exports/exports/Bestuursorganen`.

 #### Trigger report generation manually